Published here is a short summary of A&DHS meetings over the past twelve months. More detail can be found by going to Our Bulletin.

 John Henwood, a foundation member of our Society (he joined A&DHS in Nov 1960), introduced his new book “The Days That Are No More: The Sutherlands of Thologolong Station.”
 John is a grandson of Peter & Ina Sutherland.
 He described how the land was acquired and developed and using family photographs, we heard the story of members of the large family of his grandparents.

 Then a December favourite, “Show & Tell” – we heard of the “Fallon Bell” from Greg Ryan, some reminders of Albury’s wine industry from Vicky Cooper, Joe Wooding had a document signed by Percy Burrows, Simon Burgess had a very interesting story of a watch winder from a Beechworth jeweler and Greg showed us some remnants of the Berlin Wall.

 November 2018 Meeting

-Helen Newman, who is an award winning Australian film maker spoke on her diverse film work in many countries around the world.
+Helen Newman, an award winning Australian film maker, spoke on her diverse film work in many countries around the world.
 Her documentaries tell the stories of conflict, poverty, oppression, celebration and survival in war zones, refugee camps and remote indigenous communities.
 She showed two of her short feature films on the World Wars: ‘Homefront Stories’ and ‘Then He Came Home.’

 Danielle McMaster is the Urban & Public Art Officer for Albury and the mastermind behind the fabulous wrapping of the otherwise drab NBN boxes around town.
 She spoke about many exciting projects in the works including a totem pole/river gauge at Noreuil Park and a wind sculpture in AMP lane.